Adaptive Reinforcement Learning for Unobservable Random Delays: Interaction-Delayed Reinforcement Learning with Real-Valued Delay

 While there likely is some time passing within the environment in the real world (as illustrated by $\tau_{\text{environment}}$ in Figure \ref{fig:delay-evolution-process}), we consider that time $\tau_{\text{environment}}$ as part of the environment dynamics and not of the interaction delay.

-These times may also be stochastic, and unknown to the agent ahead of generating the action.
-While they can be assumed identically and independently distributed (iid), effects such as clogging (over network or computation bandwidth) means that a long delay is more likely to follow another long delay, resulting in a dependence in distributions.
-Delays can also be affected by how an agent interacts with the environment, for example by controlling a system such that it moves to another access point on the network.
+These times may also be stochastic and unknown to the agent before generating the action.
+While they can be assumed i.i.d., effects such as clogging (over network or computation bandwidth) mean that a long delay is more likely to follow another long delay, resulting in a dependence in distributions.
+Delays can also be affected by how an agent interacts with the environment, for example, by controlling a system such that it moves to another access point on the network.